mtollefsen/notebooks/README.md

 # Overwatch-League-Data-Cleanup
 Repository of code I used to clean and organize data from the Overwatch League using SQL (specifically SQLite).
+Files are numbered in order that I cleaned/performed them.

 The original source of the raw data can be found here: https://overwatchleague.com/en-us/statslab